-January 2019 After the good results from our mycelium experimentations (mentioned in this link) during the Summer School 2018 we decided to explore further the promising results from the cardboard bricks to improve our production process.
+January 2019 – Critical Concrete – After the good results from our mycelium experimentations (mentioned in this link) during the Summer School 2018 we decided to explore further the promising results from the cardboard bricks to improve our production process.
 This new step in our research was lead by the objectives of reducing the economical costs and the time of the production for a future bigger scale production.

-Water: The last experiment was made to test waterproof properties: as we discovered, flowing water on the surface is not a factor of damage for the material.
-Above we can observe the drops not penetrating the surface.
+Water: Our last experiment tested waterproof properties: as we discovered, flowing water on the surface is not a factor of damage for the material.
+Above we observe the drops not penetrating the surface.

 weather-proof >> correct me if I am wrong, but it seems that weather/water proof is the biggest draw back at this point, to Mycelium Bricks. water-resistance

 In my first post on Construction with Mycelium, I noted the following:

 - Weather-proofing them without destroying their essential “compostability” has been a concern.
 Natural oil has been used to penetrate into the bricks.
 They have been tested in a “home shower” and found to only gain a few percentage points of mass.
 “They don’t go really soggy and flexible,” says the fabricator from Ecovative.

 INSIGHTS INTO MYCELIUM – an interview with Maurizio Montalti

 Is there a way to make the material weather-proof from the outside environment without destroying its compostability?
 Would natural oil penetration be a partial solution, like in the Hy-Fi tower by David Benjamin?
 Or shellac, a solution applied by Phil Ross?